 Our services are covered by most insurance after pre-authorization.

 The Center offers individual adult services to support women during the perinatal and postpartum periods through outpatient behavioral health services, as well as services during infancy around sleep and regulatory difficulties.

 Healthy sleep habits help babies and children to grow, develop, and be healthy.
 Sleep influences the baby or child’s mood and behaviors.
-Being well rested promotes positive mood and well-being for babies, toddlers and their parents.
+Being well-rested promotes a positive mood and well-being for babies, toddlers, and their parents.
 Soothing, predictable bedtime routines that gently prepare a baby or toddler for a night of sleep can be one of the closest, most enjoyable times of the day for parents and their little ones.